red-carla/covid_data_processing/README.md

 - run npm install
 - run npm start (please start on a different port as asked in the terminal)

+## Postman
+There is a postman collection of requests in the main directory that can simply be imported into postman for testing purposes if you want to use it

 ## Authors